 |

-The thing you have to remember is that this is my fight, not Gary's.
+The thing to remember is this was my fight, not Gary's.

-I am embarrassed at the way my friend has been treated for the past two
+I was embarrassed at the way my friend had been treated for the past two

-to think what the consequences would be without his help?
-If Gary
+to think what the consequences would be without his help.
+Over half

-gets fed up and stops making this enormous contribution, a HUGE part of
+were to get fed up and stop making his enormous contribution, a HUGE part of

 every trip would be lost.

-I would still write the stories, but you would not see these pictures.
+I would still write the stories, but the pictures that accompany my

 There would not be page after page after page of great pictures to help

-As for the the "Mandatory Fee for the CD", the letter writer was totally
+As for the "Mandatory After the Fact Fee for the CD", the letter writer was totally

 off base.
 There was no mandatory fee.
-If you don't want to buy the
+If they didn't want to buy the

-CD, no one is forcing you to do so.
+CD, no one was forcing them to do so.

-Nor was I obligated to throw a Post-Trip Party at my studio, was I??
+wish to be obligated to pay for the CD, I wasn't obligated to throw a Post-Trip Party at my studio, was I??

 The whole point of the party was to review the trip through Gary's